omnivector-solutions/osd-documentation/master/_sources/operations/partitions.rst.txt

 .. warning::

-   Although it is possible to change the partition state with ``scontrol``, that change will be overwriten by the charms whenever OSD needs to update the Slurm configuration file.
+   Although it is possible to change the partition state with ``scontrol``, that change will be overwritten by the charms whenever OSD needs to update the Slurm configuration file.

 Extra partition configuration options